turbot/guardrails-samples/baselines/getting_started/aws/aws_check_cost_controls/README.md

 ## Overview

 Baseline policies are initial set of policies recommended to start with while using Turbot.
-These policies mostly focuses on enabling services, frequently used policies to run in check mode & enabling security features such as various encryption standards.
-Baseline TF scripts allows you to toggle the value to apply or ignore.
+These policies mostly focuses on enabling services, frequently used policies to run in check mode & enabling security & cost control features e.g. encryption standards, public access, cost control etc. Baseline TF scripts allows you to toggle the value to apply or ignore.
 See the below sections for more information.

 Some of these policies overlap with other set of baselines.
 Hence Turbot provided set of baseline TF files are executed in separate [Smart Folder](https://turbot.com/v5/docs/getting-started/smart_folder).The advantage of setting up of each baseline in their own Smart Folder prevents conflicting with the policy settings created by other baseline scripts.